yuxng/MDP_Tracking/README.md

 ### Usage

-1. Download the 2D MOT benchmark from https://motchallenge.net/data/2D_MOT_2015/
+1. Download the 2D MOT benchmark (data and development kit) from https://motchallenge.net/data/2D_MOT_2015/

 2. Set the path of the MOT dataset in global.m